-However, as an interim compatibility measure, Perl aims to provide a safe migration path from byte semantics to character semantics for programs.
+For earlier Perls, and when unicode\strings is not in effect, Perl provides a fairly safe environment that can handle both types of semantics in programs.
 For operations where Perl can unambiguously decide that the input data are characters, Perl switches to character semantics.
 For operations where this determination cannot be made without additional information from the user, Perl decides in favor of compatibility and chooses to use byte semantics.

-Under byte semantics, when use locale is in effect, Perl uses the semantics associated with the current locale.
-Absent a use locale, and absent a use feature 'unicode_strings' pragma, Perl currently uses US-ASCII (or Basic Latin in Unicode terminology) byte semantics, meaning that characters whose ordinal numbers are in the range 128 - 255 are undefined except for their ordinal numbers.
-This means that none have case (upper and lower), nor are any a member of character classes, like [:alpha:] or w.
-(But all do belong to the w class or the Perl regular expression extension [:^alpha:].)
+When use locale (but not use locale ':not\characters') is in effect, Perl uses the semantics associated with the current locale. (use locale overrides use feature 'unicode\strings' in the same scope; while use locale ':not\characters' effectively also selects use feature 'unicode\strings' in its scope; see perllocale.)
+Otherwise, Perl uses the platform's native byte semantics for characters whose code points are less than 256, and Unicode semantics for those greater than 255.
+That means that non-ASCII characters are undefined except for their ordinal numbers.
+This means that none have case (upper and lower), nor are any a member of character classes, like [:alpha:] or \w.
+(But all do belong to the \W class or the Perl regular expression extension [:^alpha:].)